|

 skill and grace that the earth itself (in the spectacular form of Hawaii)

 achieves a lyric, singing voice in her work’.
-(Lee Slonimsky)
+(Lee Slonimsky) by Lawrence Upton

 Memory Fictions continues Lawrence Upton's (in his own word) restless investigation of renewing approaches to poetry.
 It is, in part, also a record of his recent formal exploration of notation (in this case of texts for two voices) to disambiguate typed text without being overly directive.
-The work is an affirmation by Upton of the importance of performance as the full realisation of a poem; poems written and presented to support performers inherently; and, in its structures and composition, it represents, though quietly, a new direction in his writing.
+The work is an affirmation by Upton of the importance of performance as the full realisation of a poem; poems written and presented to support performers inherently; and, in its structures and composition, it represents, though quietly, a new direction in his writing. by Susan Lewis

 The prose poems in At Times Your